tusharvispute07/Amazon-Reviews-Sentiment-Analysis/README.md

 # Amazon-Reviews-Sentiment-Analysis
-In this project I've performed a Sentiment on Amazon Alexa's customer reviews using python.
+In this project I've performed a Sentiment Analysis on Amazon Alexa's customer reviews using python.